INT 188: STEM Exploration Course

 - They practice research skills such as study design, graphing, data analysis, critical thinking, and communication, and then apply them in an open-ended investigation that they conduct with peers.

-A symposium will be held on Friday, July 30 from 4-7 pm, where students will share their research projects with the community.
+A symposium will be held on Wednesday, August 2nd, where students will share their research projects with the community.
 Students are expected to be present for all classes and the symposium.

 This course is offered tuition-free for qualified high school students.
 Students who pay to attend high school in Maine will be charged a reduced Early College rate of $138.25/credit.
 This includes out-of-state and international students.